By Sarah Newman, Principal Lawyer at Thornton + King,

 Do easements affect property values?

 They can, however the extent to which value is affected will depend on the size and location of the easement, the specific circumstances of the easement and if it can prevent construction on more than a minor portion of the land.
+It is important to note that you are generally unable to build over an easement.

 Do easements have value?